sstaub/Timer/README.md

 The **Arduino Timer Library** allows you to measure the time between started and stop command.
 The time can measured in milli or micro seconds.
 Micro seconds have only a resolution of 4µs!

 ## Installation
-Install directly from the library manager of the Arduino or PlatfotmIO IDE or do it manually:
+Install directly from the library manager of the Arduino or PlatformIO IDE or do it manually:

 1. Download from the Release site
 2. Unzip